Atlètic Terrassa Hockey Club

-Atlètic Terrassa Hockey Club, also known as Atlètic Terrassa, is a field hockey club based in Terrassa, Catalonia, Spain.
+Atlètic Terrassa Hockey Club, also known as Atlètic Terrassa, is a professional field hockey club based in Terrassa, Catalonia, Spain.
 The club was founded in 1952.
 Their senior men's field hockey team play in the División de Honor and the Copa del Rey.
 They have also regularly represented Spain in the Euro Hockey League.
 Their senior women's field hockey team play in the División de Honor and in the Copa de la Reina.
 In addition to field hockey, the club also organises teams in various other sports and activities including tennis, padel, basketball, futsal, swimming, gymnastics and golf.

 History

 Atlètic Terrassa was founded in 1952.
 They won their first División de Honor title in 1982–83 and subsequently went onto win nine consecutive titles between then and 1990–91.
 Between 2003–04 and 2011–12 they won the División de Honor eight seasons out of nine.
 Atlètic won their first Copa del Rey in 1983–84 and subsequently went onto win five consecutive tournaments between then and 1987–88.
 In 2014–15 they won their 16th Copa del Rey after defeating Real Club de Polo in a penalty shoot-out.